AAWA-byt/smp-server/README.md

 ## Help
 If there should be any problems please leave an [issue](https://github.com/AAWA-byt/smp-server/issues) and I will look forward to help you.

+## Feature Request
+If you should have a feature request, please create an [issue](https://github.com/AAWA-byt/smp-server/issues) where your describe your idea and I will decide if I wil work on it or not.

 # Author
 - [AAWA-byt](https://www.github.com/AAWA-byt)